sudarshanshenoy/React-from-scratch-setup/README.md

 ## SETUP REACTJS FROM SCRATCH USING VARIOUS JAVASCRIPT TOOLS
-##### This documentation was done as i was learning from https://egghead.io/courses/modern-javascript-tooling-with-react
+##### This documentation was done as i was learning from egghead course 'modern-javascript-tooling-with-react'

 ##### At egghead.io we can learn the difficult parts of the techologies in a very easy and understandle short video from field leading experts.
 I am very happy with experience and the things i am learning at egghead.io.
 [Click here](https://egghead.io/?rc=k8fwwp) to signup now